gcmt/vessel.nvim/README.md

 -- Position the cursor on the first line of a mark group vessel.opt.marks.move_to_first_mark = true

 -- Position the cursor on the closest mark relative to the current position in the buffer.
-If a mark is farther away than 'proximity_threshold' lines from the cursor, it won't be considered vessel.opt.marks.move_to_closest_mark = true vessel.opt.marks.proximity_threshold = 50
+-- If a mark is farther from the cursor than 'proximity_threshold' lines, it won't be considered vessel.opt.marks.move_to_closest_mark = true vessel.opt.marks.proximity_threshold = 50